pupil-labs/hmd-eyes/docs/Developer.md

 ## Accessing Data

 > Be aware that all timestamps received via hmd-eyes are in Pupil Time.
-Have a look the `TimeSync` component discusssed [here](#timesync).
+For converting into Unity Time please have a look the `TimeSync` component discusssed [here](#Time-Conversion).

 ### Low-level data acess